 Fortunately, the state suspended the legislatively mandated provider credentialing program before launch, but it continues to be a consideration for many states.
 If we do not come together as an industry to create a solution, the government will.

-Contact Julian Roberts at (404) 634-8911 to get more information on joining the AAPAN Credentialing Alliance today.
+Contact Carol Kurtz at (707) 372-1330 to get more information on joining the AAPAN Credentialing Alliance today.